 Maryland plaintiffs prevailed in 83% of auto accident personal injury cases.
 The average jury award in motor vehicle crash claims was $11,277.
 In contrast, plaintiffs prevailed in only 8% of medical malpractice cases in Maryland (bearing in mind that most meritorious cases settle before trial) but the average jury award in health care error cases was $808,772.
 The study does not breakdown these jury verdicts by county, but clearly the larger jury awards in Maryland are in Baltimore City and Prince George's County (the courthouse is in Upper Marlboro).

-This data, which was of great interest to medical malpractice/accident lawyers in Maryland with respect to the gap between Maryland and the rest of the nation, was generated by an analysis of 250,000 personal injury cases in Maryland and across the country from 1998-2005.
+This data was generated by an analysis of 250,000 personal injury cases in Maryland and across the country.
 What does this data mean for your case?
 Virtually nothing.
 If this data is discouraging to you regarding the value of your personal injury case, you might be comforted that Miller & Zois' average is approximately 20 times higher than the Maryland average.
 The best Maryland personal injury lawyers that meticulously prepare a case and present it honestly and fairly to a jury typically get much better jury awards than those who do not.

-But our verdicts in personal injury cases, and the awards data set out above, are not predictive of the results in any individual case.
+But our verdicts in personal injury cases, and the awards data set out above are not predictive of the results in any individual case.
 You need to discuss with your lawyers the specific facts of your case, the pros and cons, and come to a conclusion about the fair value of your case.
-This will include a discussion of the severity of your injuries, the amount of available insurance, how clear the connection is between your injuries and the accident, how strong your liability case is, the quality of the witnesses, and the expected jury perceptions of you and the defendant (remember, the jury is not told there is insurance covering the claim).
+This will include a discussion of the severity of your injuries, the amount of available insurance, and how clear the connection is between your injuries and the accident.
+It was also involve how strong your liability case is, the quality of the witnesses, and the expected jury perceptions of you and the defendant.
+Remember, the jury is not told there is insurance covering the claim.)
 This discussion will also include analysis of the venue where the case is being tried.
 In Maryland, as we mentioned earlier, Baltimore and P.G.
-County are favorable venues for plaintiffs.
+County are suitable venues for plaintiffs.
 Conversely, in more rural areas of Maryland, such as Somerset County or St. Mary's County, for example, the jury awards are more conservative.
-This is true across the country -- juries typically award more money in urban areas than they do in rural areas.
+This rule is true across the country -- juries typically award more money in urban areas than they do in rural areas.